eduOS/English_writing/awesome_materials_for_writing.md

 1. abbreviation
   We like to use the /cc syntax (an **abbreviation for** carbon copy) to include people in issues.

+1. Ubuntu(philosophy)
+  In a more collective society, we realize from the inside that our own well-being is deeply tied to the well-being of others.
+Danger is shared.
+Pain is shared.
+Joy is shared.
+Achievement is shared.
+Houses are shared.
+Food is shard.
+Ubuntu asks us to open our hearts and to share.

 # articles
 1. [about 3D](http://www.infoq.com/news/2013/02/reveal.js-2.2)
 2.